LisaHackett97/fun-space-quiz/README.md

 Media query applies to small and x-samll screens.
 Change display of carousel.
 H1 hidden on sm/xs, therfore imgs take up more of screen and layout is easier to show with small prev/next indicators.
 Update spacing around headers and fonr size. whn media q applied to screens up to 768, now full screen on xs and spacing on medium
 To check again tmrw and/or note... removed styling on carouselCoumn

+Bug: game wasn't shuffling questions when new game btn clicked. run game needed to part of the  query selector fn for reset click event listener.
+OK now

 ### Performance and accessibility Testing

 #### Lighthouse testing